smart-on-fhir/fhir-bulk-data-docs/authorization.md

   </tbody>
 </table>

+To minimize risks associated with token redirection, the scope of each access token SHOULD encompass, and be limited to, the resources requested.
 Access tokens issued under this profile SHALL be short-lived; the `expires_in` value SHOULD NOT exceed `300`, which represents an expiration-time of five minutes.

 The authorization server’s response MUST include the HTTP “Cache-Control” response header field with a value of “no-store,” as well as the “Pragma” response header field with a value of “no-cache.”